 Our oral surgeons offer a wide range of oral and maxillofacial surgery procedures to children and adults in Dallas, Texas.

-As oral and maxillofacial surgeons, Dr. Phillips and Dr. Krieger manage many conditions pertaining to the head, neck, mouth, and face, while providing patients with an exceptional level of care.
-At Park Cities Oral & Maxillofacial Surgery Associates, we offer a range of treatments including dental implants, wisdom teeth removal, orthognathic surgery, treatment for sleep apnea and TMJ disorders, stem cell banking, and much more.
+As oral and maxillofacial surgeons, Dr. Phillips manages many conditions pertaining to the head, neck, mouth, and face, while providing patients with an exceptional level of care.
+At Park Cities Oral & Maxillofacial Surgery Associates, we offer a range of treatments including dental implants, wisdom teeth removal, orthognathic surgery, treatment for sleep apnea, stem cell banking, and much more.
 Oral surgeons are trained and qualified to administer many forms of anesthesia to ensure a safe and comfortable surgical experience for every patient.

 Our office is equipped with advanced 3D scanning technology that allows our surgeons to accurately diagnose conditions and create treatment plans with great precision.
-Both Dr. Phillips and Dr. Krieger are board-certified, which means they are held to the highest standards of patient care and clinical excellence.
+Dr. Phillips is board-certified, which means he is held to the highest standards of patient care and clinical excellence.
 Oral surgery can be life-changing, and our team looks forward to meeting you and designing a custom treatment plan that will benefit your health and confidence.
 Contact our practice in Dallas, TX, to schedule a consultation with one of our skilled oral surgery experts.

 Dental implants are the ideal solution for restoring missing or failing teeth.
 Whereas dentures or bridges rely on adjacent teeth for support, dental implants fuse to the jaw bone and restore both appearance and functionality.
 Because of this foundation, dental implants are the only tooth replacement option that prevents the jaw bone from deteriorating due to tooth loss.
 The implant crown is customized to blend in with your other teeth for stunning, natural-looking results.
 When cared for properly, a dental implant can last a lifetime.